ua-snap/cmip6-utils/climatologies/README.md

    x Aggregation value from it in one pass, and writes a small "fragment" zarr (`intermediate/fragments/{variable}__{model}__{scenario}.zarr`).
-   Two methods are used (see "Design decisions" below): a direct day-level reduction for everything except `Pr_tot`, and a per-year sum-then-reduce method for `Pr_tot`.
+   Two methods are used (see "Design decisions" below): a direct day-level reduction for everything except `pr_tot`, and a per-year sum-then-reduce method for `pr_tot`.
 3. **`combine.py`** assembles every fragment into the full master arrays, fills in `NaN` for any (model, scenario) combination with no fragment at all, computes the `CMIP6-Ensemble` mean, and attaches all